Published on 14/12/13 in In travel

 In all the fuss of rain and wind, what gave me a deep sense of protection were the gigantic fortifications around the old city arranged on that narrow strip of land (a peninsula) which separates the city from the sea.
 The walls were erected by the Grand Master, Jean de la Vallette, after the terrible siege by the Armada of Suleiman the Magnificent, who wanted to subdue the island at all costs.
 The Sultan didn’t succeed in his mission because of the great importance that Christian Europe gave to this tiny island that on the global map is marked only with a spot.

 The hotel where I stayed during my sojourn, the Phoenicia, located right outside the fortifications, had a spectacular view to the port.
 At night it was hard to sleep because of the roar of the rain and, opening the curtains, I watched the storm raging in fascination from my window.
-Certainly, travelling with such weather is not comfortable, but dreaming the story of a tiny country tossed through the storms, relieves the spirit.
+Certainly, travelling in such weather is not comfortable, but dreaming the story of a tiny country tossed through the storms, relieves the spirit.

 YouTube "The Journey of the Order of the Knights of St. John in the Mediterranean" lecture video: https://youtu.be/4J7P5Tnxfno